atg-abhishek/green-computing-handbook/docs/index.md

 ## Discussions

-To comment or share your thoughts on this page, please head on over to our [Discussions](https://github.com/atg-abhishek/green-computing-handbook/discussions) page.
+To comment or share your thoughts on this page, please head on over to our [Discussions](https://github.com/atg-abhishek/green-computing-handbook/discussions) page or leave a comment below.